-The new passport is pure, unadulterated arrogant English chauvinism.
+The new UK passport is pure, unadulterated arrogant English chauvinism.
 And it’s without a shred of humour.
-It has to have been designed by a bunch of Whitehall mandarins enjoying a too-long liquid lunch in an upmarket restaurant somewhere in Pimlico, like a bunch of Mafia dons in their favourite Italian carving out their territory.
+It has to have been designed by a bunch of Whitehall mandarins enjoying a too-long liquid lunch in an upmarket restaurant somewhere in Pimlico.
+A bunch of Mafia dons in their favourite Italian carvery carving out their territory.
+Unionists new passport is printed in … France.
+Oh, the irony.

 Page after page depicts great historic figures of England’s past.
 Glaring omissions leap out at you, nothing from Scotland, Wales, or the provinces, colonies, or protectorates for that matter.
 If you are pushing England’s power why not include them all even if in a European Union passport?
 (Northern Ireland gets the Titanic museum building – awarded an architect’s ‘Carbuncle’.)
 The passport is a graphic mess and insulting.